Lou Sullivan (1934 - 2020) - Obituary

-Lou Ellen Brooks Sullivan died sitting near her husband in the serene setting of the sun porch of their beloved Lake Norman home on Sept.
+Lou Ellen Brooks Sullivan died sitting near her husband in the serene setting of the sun porch of their beloved Lake Norman home, Thursday, Sept.
 17, 2020, nine days shy of her 86th birthday.

-A wife and partner to Leonard Holmes Sullivan for 67 years, "Mom" to three sons, and "Grandma Lou" to six grandchildren and two great-grandchildren, she was born on September 26, 1934 in Bath as the cherished only child of the Hon.
+A wife and partner to Leonard Holmes Sullivan for 67 years, "Mom" to three sons, and "Grandma Lou" to six grandchildren and two great-grandchildren, she was born Sept.
+26, 1934, in Bath, as the cherished only child of the Hon.
 Ray Shavender Brooks and Mildred Inez Everett Brooks.

 With her husband and two young sons, and expecting the third, Lou moved to Mooresville in 1960 and for most of the next 60 years until health concerns curtailed her activities, she was an active member of the local business, church and social community.